 - 1 Do Snakes Bite Their Own Tails?

 You would be forgiven for assuming that this behavior is an urban myth.
-After all, what would a snake possibly achieve from eating their hindquarters?
+After all, what would a snake achieve from eating itself?

-It’s true, though, as PetMD explains.
-It is not a commonplace behavior.
-When a snake bites their tail in error, they will recoil from the experience.
-If they continually do so and it becomes a habit, there is something more serious happening.
+It isn’t a common behavior.
+When a snake bites its tail in error, it will recoil from the experience.
+If it continually does so and it becomes a habit, there will be an explanation for why it happens.